 The opportunity and the daunting challenge for India is that given its size and unprecedented scale, existing models of development will likely prove inadequate for India’s needs.
-If India were to follow China’s model, it would create another scaled industrial-era economic giant in the mould of its predecessor and with its own issues: this would imply an India that scaled but with highly uneven wealth distribution, an India that is mass-educated but not with a workforce that is suited to meet the challenges of a post-industrial era, an India that has scaled infrastructure rapidly, but finding that it already needs to replace much of what it’d built already, and an India that has scale in global trade, although focused on volume and bulk over value-add.
+If India were to follow China’s model, it would create another scaled industrial-era economic giant in the mould of its predecessor and with its own issues: this would imply an India that scaled but with highly uneven wealth distribution, an India that is mass-educated but not with a workforce that is suited to meet the challenges of a post-industrial era, an India that has scaled infrastructure rapidly, but finding that “At one end of the spectrum, India would become a scaled industrial-era economic giant, like China, and at the other end is the opportunity to create an entirely new model, more fit for the next phase of post-industrial knowledge based smart economy” it already needs to replace much of what it’d built already, and an India that has scale in global trade, although focused on volume and bulk over value-add.
 Even if India were inclined to follow the model that transformed China over the past 30 years, the state-driven economy and outcomes are better suited to authoritarian decision-making processes than to a diverse democracy like India’s.
 The country’s unique position and growth therefore suggest that it will need to develop a different model.
 With the benefit of foresight (!), the key features that define the model for India in the future include:

 - Open Democracy.
 India has the advantage of being a peaceful and pluralistic democracy, providing an outlet for protest and a correction mechanism for government actions, both of which create runway in terms of time for the country to manage the rise of prosperity